 So we're going to keep talking about it and what options you have with the reimbursement model.

-HRAs: The best small business health insurance for owners
+HRAs: The best health insurance for small business owners

-Take Command Health’s research shows that employers signing up for the reimbursement model appreciate many HRA benefits.
+Take Command’s research shows that employers signing up for the reimbursement model appreciate many HRA benefits.
 With an HRA, they are realizing they don't have to stress over huge renewals, worry about participation rate requirements, or manage the variability and unpredictability that comes with being responsible for employees’ health costs.
 They can provide a benefit and get back to being business owners.

 There are two "flavors" of HRAs that are gaining the most traction right now.
 The most recent, the individual coverage HRA, is new as of this year.
 Its predecessor, the Qualified Small Employer HRA, was signed into law in late 2016 by President Obama.